yamaguchi1024/shell/README.md

-This is a original C only used shell implemented by yamaguchi1024(Yuka Takahahashi) and @cookies146
+This is a original shell implemented by yamaguchi1024(Yuka Takahahashi) and @cookies146

 ## Install
 ````